 “Calvin and the Lex Naturalis,” Stulos Theological Journal 6 (1998): 1–22.

-“Olevianus, Caspar” in New Dictionary of Theology (Nottingham, UK: Inter-Varsity Press, forthcoming).
+“Olevianus, Caspar” in New Dictionary of Theology (Nottingham, UK: Inter-Varsity Press, 2016).

-“Wollebius, Johannes” in New Dictionary of Theology (Nottingham, UK: Inter-Varsity Press, forthcoming).
+“Wollebius, Johannes” in New Dictionary of Theology (Nottingham, UK: Inter-Varsity Press, 2016).

 Select Popular Essays